-This paper suggest that university assisted school-centered community development programs can produce young people, who are not only better students, but also who will mature into caring and engaged citizens, by involving them in problem-based learning activities that are designed to regenerate their neighborhoods.
+University-assisted school-centered community development programs can produce young people who are not only better students but will also mature into caring and engaged citizens.

-The Connection: Schooling, Youth Development, and Community Building-The Futures Academy Case
+The connection: Schooling, youth development, and community building-The Futures Academy case

-Henry Louis Taylor, Jr. and Linda McGlynn
+Henry Louis Taylor Jr., Linda Greenough McGlynn

-The development of inner city youth, especially African Americans and Latinos, is not a priority in the United States.
-As a society, we have chosen instead to pathologize or criminalize many social problems, strengthen the criminal justice system and place the 'jailing' of troubled youth as a higher priority solution than remediation and education, which is much more likely to develop productive citizens.
+THE DEVELOPMENT OF inner-city youth, especially African Americans and Latinos, is not a priority in the United States.
+As a society, we have chosen instead to pathologize or criminalize many social problems, strengthen the criminal justice system, and place the jailing of troubled youth as a higher-priority solution than remediation and education, which are much more likely to develop productive citizens.

 This policy approach has had a devastating impact on African American and Latino students in particular.
-In a pioneering study of high school graduation rates, Jay P. Greene found that only 56% of African Americans and 54% of Latinos graduated from high school nationally.
-Today, the situation is so severe that 1 in 10 high schools in the United States are now considered "Dropout Factories," meaning that these are places where no more than 60% of the freshmen make it to their senior year.
+In a pioneering study of high school graduation rates, Jay P. Greene found that only 56 percent of African Americans and 54 percent of Latinos graduated from high school nationally.
+Today the situation is so severe that one in ten high schools in the United States are now considered

+"dropout factories," meaning that these are places where no more than 60 percent of the freshmen make it to their senior year.

 Blacks and Latinos are also overrepresented in prisons and jails.
-According to the Bureau of Justice Statistics, a branch of the US Department of Justice, 10% of the black male population between 18 and 34 years of age are in jail or prison.3 It is estimated, nationwide, that the rate at which black youth receive life without parole sentences (6.6 per 10,000) is 10 times greater than the rate for white youth (0.6 per 10,000).
-Of black males aged 25 to 29, 8.4% are sentenced inmates, compared to 2.5% of Hispanic males and 1.2% of white males in that age group.4 These high incarceration and sentencing rates not only reflect the reality that the United States is the world's leading jailer; it more importantly reflects the nation's failure to invest in the development of African American and Latino youth.
+According to the Bureau of Justice Statistics, a branch of the U.S. Department of Justice, 10 percent of the black male population between eighteen and thirty-four years of age are in jail or prison.
+The nationwide rate at which black youth receive life-without-parole sentences (6.6 per 10,000) is estimated at ten times greater than the rate for white youth (0.6 per 10,000).
+Of black males aged twenty-five to twenty-nine, 8.4 percent are sentenced inmates, compared to 2.5 percent of Latino males and 1.2 percent of white males in that age group.
+These high incarceration and sentencing rates not only reflect the reality that the United States is the world's leading jailer; it reflects the nation's failure to invest in the development of African American and Latino youth.

-Young people of color, who are at the greatest risk of dropping out of school and/or being jailed, most often live in distressed inner city neighborhoods.
-This suggests that neighborhoods matter in the development of young people and can contribute to negative outcomes such as dropping out of school, drug abuse, crime, unemployment, poverty, and a variety of other socioeconomic problems.5
+Young people of color, who are at the greatest risk of dropping out of school or being jailed, or both, most often live in distressed inner-city neighborhoods.
+This suggests that neighborhoods matter in the development of young people and can contribute to dropping out of school, drug abuse, crime, unemployment, poverty, and a variety of other socioeconomic problems.

 This point is made very clearly in a 1994 New York Times article on the deplorable state of Philadelphia public schools.
 The reporter told of the heroic efforts of Rebecca Kimmelman, a newly appointed principal, to improve instruction and the overall academic environment at Meade Elementary School.
-Ms. Kimmelman, the reporter said, believed that "...teaching is not Meade's biggest problem....", that distinction belongs to the distressed community in which the school exists.
-"You could give me \$80 billion to improve the school, but it won't make much difference unless you make changes out there (in the neighborhood).
+Kimmelman, the reporter said, believed that "... teaching is not Meade's biggest problem ..."; that distinction belongs to the distressed community in which the school exists.
+Kimmelman said, "You could give me \$80 billion to improve the school, but it won't make much difference unless you make changes out there [in the neighborhood].
 If a 6-year old's mother is a drug addict and a prostitute and she's dying of AIDS and she's all but abandoned the child, what can we do to turn that child around?"